SarahBass/Thumby-Virtual-Pet/README.md

-The best way to play is to give it a proper balance of all 4.
 Everytime you feed it , it levels up to a max of 10.

 Blackhole Level 0-3